bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 #### Leaf Bundles {#leaf}

-When we include resources like images into a page, we like to [retrieve them](#resources) easily.
-When we need some files only on a specific page, we can create a leaf bundle like this:
+When we include resources like images on a page, we like to [retrieve them](#resources) easily.
+If we need some files only on a specific page, we create a leaf bundle like this:

 ```sh {.left}
 hugo new blog/second/index.md